samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 [Princes of the Apocalypse](/sources/dnd/pota), inspired by *The Temple of Elemental Evil*, presents an alternative arc for an Elemental Evil–themed campaign:

 - **Levels 1–4.** The characters discover the villainous activity of four elemental cults.
-- **Levels 5–10.** The characters strike at the four headquarters of these evil cults while investigating the cults’ activities in the surrounding region.
+- **Levels 5–10.** The characters strike at the four headquarters of these evil cults while investigating the cults' activities in the surrounding region.
 While the characters are battling one cult in its headquarters, the other three cults might still be wreaking havoc nearby, forcing the characters to divide their attention.
-- **Levels 11–16.** Finally, the characters discover an ancient Temple of the Elder Elemental Eye deep beneath the cults’ separate temples, and they strive to contain the damage wrought by the cults’ activities and thwart the cults’ evil leaders before these leaders unleash an apocalypse.
+- **Levels 11–16.** Finally, the characters discover an ancient Temple of the Elder Elemental Eye deep beneath the cults' separate temples, and they strive to contain the damage wrought by the cults' activities and thwart the cults' evil leaders before these leaders unleash an apocalypse.

 Though this adventure is set in the world of the Forgotten Realms, it includes notes on how you might transplant it into Greyhawk or any other setting.

 #### Iuz the Evil

 North of the Free City of Greyhawk, a demigod named Iuz has reclaimed the vast tract of land he lost after being imprisoned under Castle Greyhawk by the archmage Zagig Yragerne.
 The newly freed Iuz aims to lay waste to the kingdoms, steadings, temples, and outposts of his rivals.
-To that end, Iuz’s spies are searching for powerful Artifacts they can use to ensure victory, while evil creatures spawn in Iuz’s homeland and threaten neighboring realms.
+To that end, Iuz's spies are searching for powerful Artifacts they can use to ensure victory, while evil creatures spawn in Iuz's homeland and threaten neighboring realms.
 Adventurers can thwart Iuz by keeping evil Artifacts out of his hands and defeating the vile creatures that serve him.

 ***Goals of Iuz.*** Install loyal operatives in settlements across Eastern Oerik, search libraries and vaults for lore pertaining to ancient and powerful magic, scour dungeons for lost Artifacts and other magic items, secure such items, and use magic and monsters to conquer rival nations.

 ***An Iuz Arc.*** The conflict between adventurers and Iuz might follow this broad outline:

 - **Levels 1–4.** Early in their adventuring careers, the characters might face what appear to be ordinary toughs who are disrupting mining operations near the Free City of Greyhawk (see "[Beyond the City Walls](#BeyondtheCityWalls)" in this chapter), only to discover these toughs are agents of some greater villain.
 The identity of this villain remains a mystery—for now.
 If you use the adventure "[Miner Difficulties](/sources/dnd/dmg-2024/creating-adventures#MinerDifficulties)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures), NPCs speaking to the characters might assume the trouble in the mine is related to these toughs and their bullying.
 - **Levels 5–10.** You might use the adventure "[Horns of the Beast](/sources/dnd/dmg-2024/creating-adventures#HornsoftheBeast)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures) to introduce an agent of Iuz to the characters.
 After their return from that expedition, they start having unpleasant encounters with the City Watch in Greyhawk.
 Eventually, they discover that Captain-General Sental Nurev is being manipulated by the leaders of Stoink, a petty fief in the Bandit Kingdoms.
-When the characters undertake an expedition into that dangerous realm to confront Stoink’s leaders and free the captain-general’s captive brother, they discover that the villains were agents of Iuz.
+When the characters undertake an expedition into that dangerous realm to confront Stoink's leaders and free the captain-general's captive brother, they discover that the villains were agents of Iuz.
 - **Levels 11–16.** Iuz and the Horned Society launch an all-out invasion into the Shield Lands, overwhelming its defenses and moving toward Furyondy.
-The characters might have adventures to muster forces in surrounding lands and bring them to Furyondy’s defense or hinder Iuz’s advance.
+The characters might have adventures to muster forces in surrounding lands and bring them to Furyondy's defense or hinder Iuz's advance.
-- **Levels 17–20.** Finally, the characters discover that Iuz’s assault is merely a cover to distract the southern realms from his true aim: retrieving the [Eye and Hand of Vecna](/magic-items/9228608-eye-and-hand-of-vecna) from an ancient keep on Lake Quag.
+- **Levels 17–20.** Finally, the characters discover that Iuz's assault is merely a cover to distract the southern realms from his true aim: retrieving the [Eye and Hand of Vecna](/magic-items/9228608-eye-and-hand-of-vecna) from an ancient keep on Lake Quag.
 The characters confront Iuz at the shores of the lake, perhaps facing a terrible choice: Will they wield the power of Vecna to stop Iuz, or will they risk Iuz wielding that awful might against them?

 ### The Greyhawk Setting

 The planet Oerth is at the very center of a Wildspace system called Greyspace.
 (See [chapter 6](/sources/dnd/dmg-2024/cosmology#Wildspace) for more information about [Wildspace](/sources/dnd/dmg-2024/cosmology#Wildspace)).
 Oerth has two moons: Luna (a great white moon, also called the Mistress) and Celene (a smaller blue moon, also called the Handmaiden).
-Greyspace’s sun orbits Oerth, rather than the other way around.
+Greyspace's sun orbits Oerth, rather than the other way around.

 The sun takes 360 days to travel once around Oerth.
 Luna waxes and wanes in fixed cycles of 28 days each, upon which the months are based, while Celene follows a path that has full moons only four times each year, coinciding with four lunar festivals.